-CHC will use the following general criteria to determine patient eligibility for Financial Assistance.
-All applications will be assessed using a consistent methodology.

-- A. The methodology will consider income, family size, and available resources. - B. CHC will utilize the Carroll Hospital Center Service Area (Exhibit A) to determine patient eligibility.
+- A. CHC will use the following general criteria to determine patient eligibility for Financial Assistance.
+All applications will be assessed using a consistent methodology. - B. The methodology will consider income, family size, and available resources. - C. CHC will utilize the Carroll Hospital Center Service Area (Exhibit A) to determine scope of financial assistance program.
 All hospital services considered medically necessary for patients living in the primary or secondary service area of Carroll Hospital Center will be included in the program.
-All home care and hospice services considered medically necessary for patients living in the service area of Carroll HomeCare/Hospice will be included in the program.

-- C. CHC will utilize the Income Scale for CHC Financial Assistance (Exhibit B) which is based on the 2011 Federal Poverty Guidelines to determine financial assistance eligibility. - D. CHC will utilize the Maryland State Uniform Financial Assistance Application (Exhibit C). - E. Non-United States citizens are not covered for financial assistance under this program - F. Applicants who meet eligibility criteria for Federal Medicaid must apply and be determined ineligible prior to Financial Assistance consideration.
+All home care and hospice services considered medically necessary for patients living in the service area of Carroll HomeCare/Hospice will be included in the program. - D. CHC will utilize the Income Scale for CHC Financial Assistance (Exhibit B) which is based on the 2011 Federal Poverty Guidelines to determine financial assistance eligibility. - E. CHC will utilize the Maryland State Uniform Financial Assistance Application (Exhibit C). - F. Non-United States citizens are not covered for financial assistance under this program - G. Applicants who meet eligibility criteria for Federal Medicaid must apply and be determined ineligible prior to Financial Assistance consideration.
 The hospital will provide enrollment services for patients with bills exceeding \$1,500.
 Patients with medical expenses less than \$1,500 are strongly encouraged to file for Federal Medical Assistance.

-VI.
-Specific Procedure:
+V. Specific Eligibility Criteria: